I have heard this said more times than I care to count. Love is just not enough.

 Every time you think love is just not enough, look at the example of Jesus.
 As annoying, messed up, head strong, haughty, irritating (insert your own words) as we are, he still laid down His life.
 It is this sacrificial side of love that makes people say love is just not enough, and that’s a cop out.
 Love is not a place holder, it is in doing.
 Love near or from afar, but love.

-Jesus spread out and stretched on the cross, bruised, bleeding and tired as heck shows that love is enough.
+Jesus stretched on the cross, bruised, bleeding and tired as all heck shows that love is enough.
 Like him, we just have to be willing to roll up our sleeves, and put in the work.